ItsNotRick/elle-web-service/README.md

 https://github.com/ItsNotRick/elle

 # ELLE Web Service
-This is the backend for ELLE, it handles API endpoints and serves our [React app](https://github.com/eugenerbl/ELLE_Ultimate_Web).
+This is the backend for ELLE.
+It handles API endpoints and serves our [React app](https://github.com/eugenerbl/ELLE_Ultimate_Web).

 ## API
 * / -> React App